-The task still won’t ever be executed as it should as the
+The task still won’t be executed when it should because the

--RunOnlyIfIdle parameter isn’t actually set as it will always be set to false when you register the task!
-This gives further credence to my theory that a Microsoft employee somewhere had great plans for how this parameter would work without ever seeing them through. —or possibly it was just forgotten.
+-RunOnlyIfIdle parameter isn’t being set.
+It will always be set to false when you register the task!
+This gives further credence to my theory that a Microsoft employee somewhere had great plans for how this parameter should work, but never finished the work.
 In any case, the parameter is required to be set to true but that can’t be achieved using the PowerShell cmdlets.

 After registering the above example task with the added idle trigger in Task Scheduler, you could update the task over the COM interface to switch the